iogrids/Tutorials-Guides/accessing-python-api-in-javascript.md

-# Accessing Flask API in javascript file using fetch
+# Accessing Flask API in javascript file using fetch and CORS

 ```